Coping with myeloproliferative neoplasms isn’t easy; this video may help

 • And, perhaps best of all, a chance to get your questions answered by some of the field’s top experts.

-David S. Snyder, M.D., associate chair of the Department of Hematology & Hematopoietic Cell Transplantation at City of Hope, will be a presenter, as will Bart Scott, M.D., director of Hematology and Hematologic Malignancies at Seattle Cancer Care Alliance.
+David S. Snyder, M.D., associate chair of the Department of Hematology & Hematopoietic Cell Transplantation at City of Hope, was a presenter, as was Bart Scott, M.D., director of Hematology and Hematologic Malignancies at Seattle Cancer Care Alliance.

 Learn more about City of Hope's Hematopoietic Cell Transplantation Program.